qianlifeng/QuickNavigator/README.md

 1. Support multiple suggestion source, including bookmarks,history,popdomain
 2. Support pinyin search, which is more convenient for chinese.
 3. Support url relevancy.
 There are a lot of rules to make sure the url that omnibox gived is the most relevant.
 Say, you select url a after you type twitter, the second time you type twitter, url a will displayed in front position.
-4. Support advanced mode.
-Something like you type u in the omnibox and then type tab, omnibox will give you your unclosed tabs recently.
+4. Support more functions, more than urls.
+    * Recently Closed Tab.
+Type "u" in the omnibox.
+    * Close Quick Navigator in current page.
+Type "c" in the omnibox.

 ###ScreenShot
 ![ScreenShot](http://images.cnblogs.com/cnblogs_com/qianlifeng/337012/o_%e6%97%a0%e6%a0%87%e9%a2%98.png)

 ###How to use
-After install this extension, type o to trigger the omnibox.
+After install this extension, type "F" to trigger the omnibox.